teymzz/Filemanager/README.md

    $files = $Filemanager->getFiles();
    ```

-   > Only file names and extension can be harvested without their full paths
+   > File names and extension can be harvested without their full paths as shown below
    ```php
    $files = $Filemanager->getFiles(false); // names of files
    ```